Quality control of finished products. Product quality control, which cannot be neglected

 • unplanned sorting;

-• additional costs of time due to the need for unintended control.
+• additional time costs due to the need for unforeseen control.

 Typical external costs of marriage are: